boechat107/boechat107.github.io/_posts/2018-02-11-type-check-your-python-code.md

 Although it's better than before, we still can only rely on runtime checking.
 Mypy give us the possibility of checking the code before running it.
-Using type annotations, the code would like like this:
+Using type annotations, the code would be like this:

 ```python
 from enum import Enum